iben12/iben12-multi-arch-build/README.md

 ![img](assets/repo2.png)

 OK, but what is that _manifest list_?
-This is exactly what makes it multi-arch possible: it's a JSON file describing the images for all platforms we built for.
-We can see that with the `imagetools` command.
+This is exactly what makes multi-platform possible: it's a JSON file describing the images for all platforms we built for.
+We can see that with the `imagetools` command in human readable format.
 ```bash
 docker buildx imagetools inspect ${IMAGE_REPO}:multi-arch
 ```